Financial Aid Census Date and Schedule Changes

 Financial Aid Census Date and Adding/Dropping Courses

-A student's financial aid award is prepared based on anticipated full-time enrollment.
-If his or her actual attendance is less than that (e.g., half-time), his or her awards will be adjusted accordingly.
-In addition, HFC adjusts awards each semester, as required, based on the student’s enrollment as of the “Census Date” for that semester.
-Specifically, Pell Grant payments will be based on the number of credit hours for which a student is enrolled as of the Census Date for that semester.
+HFC adjusts awards each semester, as required by federal law, based on your enrollment as of a specific date each semester, called the “Census Date.”
+If you receive a Pell Grant, your Pell Grant payments will be based on the number of credit hours for which you are enrolled as of the Census Date for that semester.

-NOTE: If a student initially enrolls for the semester after the Census Date for that semester, the Census Date for that student will be the date of his or her initial enrollment.
+NOTE: If you initially enroll for the semester after the Census Date for that semester, your official Census Date will be the date when you enroll.

-To ensure receipt of the maximum Federal Pell Grant for which students are eligible and to avoid having to reimburse funds already posted their to account, students are STRONGLY encouraged to finalize their course schedule no later than the Census Date.
+- Maximum Financial Award: To ensure that you receive the maximum Pell Grant for which you are eligible, and to avoid having to repay funds that were already posted to your account, we STRONGLY ENCOURAGE YOU to finalize your course schedule no later than each semester's Census Date.

-- Dropping Classes Before the Census Date: A Federal Pell Grant payment made at the beginning of the semester is based on the student’s enrollment as of the day the grant is disbursed.
-If a student drops any classes between the time of the initial payment and the Census Date for that semester, the Federal Pell Grant may be partially or totally reversed.
+- Dropping Classes Before the Census Date: A Pell Grant payment made at the beginning of the semester is based on your enrollment as of the day the grant is disbursed.
+If you drop any classes between the time of the initial payment and the Census Date for that semester, your Pell Grant may be partially or totally reversed.

-- Adding Classes After the Census Date: If a student adds a class after the Census Date for the semester, the student’s Federal Pell Grant will not be increased.
-Classes added after the Census Date will not be eligible to be counted for Federal Pell Grant eligibility purposes, although they may still be counted for Federal Direct Loan eligibility purposes.
+- Adding Classes After the Census Date: If you add a class after the Census Date for the semester, your Pell Grant will not be increased.
+Classes added after the Census Date will not be eligible to be counted for Pell Grant eligibility purposes, although they may still be counted for Federal Direct Loan eligibility purposes.